r00t-3xp10it/meterpeter/README.md

 ```

 **Remark**
 - meterpeter.ps1 delivers Dropper/Payload using python3 http.server.
-IF attacker has python3 installed.
+IF attacker has python3 installed.<br />
   **'If NOT then the payload (Client) its written in Server Local Working Directory to be Manualy Deliver'** ..

-- Remmnenber to close the http.server terminal after the target have recived the two files (Dropper & Client)
+- Remmnenber to close the http.server terminal after the target have recived the two files (Dropper & Clientbr />
-  **'and we have recived the connection back in our meterpeter Server { to prevent Server|Client connection errors }'**<br /><br />
+  **'and we have recived the connection in our meterpeter Server { to prevent Server|Client connection errors }'**<br /><br />

 #### Deliver Dropper/Payload To Target Machine (manual OR python3)
 ```